 Although alcohol consumption is not prohibited for tourists during Ramadan, only a few restaurants

 To conclude, alcohol in Morocco exist.
 However, you must be respectful for the culture, never drink in an open space even if it is your balcony.
 In some hotels, drinking alcohol is forbidden, so read the house rules carefully.
-Never consume alcohol in a public transport even if you are alone in the train coupe.
+Never consume alcohol in public transport even if you are alone in the train coupe.